Information for participating houses

 How will the kids know to knock on my door?

-If you live in an apartment, the kids might not know where to go…make sure you use a marker to your front door and park the orange things provided at your letterbox.
+If you live in an apartment, the kids might not know where to go…make sure you use a marker to your front door and place the decorations provided by Paddington Halloween on your footpath so they can be seen from the street.

 If your address is not adjacent to Hayward Street, let us know by email or facebook messenger, and we’ll include your location on our website and social media pages so that locals will be able to find you.